matyash12/PrivateWhisper/README.md

 ## 🗺️ Roadmap
 These are planned but not guaranteed timelines:

-- More export formats
+- More export formats  - done
-- Meeting recording
+- Meeting recording - done
 - More models
 - Text to speech functionality